 Between September 2009 and September 2010, the FDA conducted a study on talcum powder through an independent laboratory.
 The study only looked for the presence of asbestos in the product.
-While the study found no asbestos in the talcum powder, the study was limited because only four talc suppliers submitted products for sampling.
+While the study found no asbestos in Johnson & Johnson talc-based baby powder, the study was limited because only four talc suppliers submitted products for sampling.

 On its website, the FDA reports, “finds these results informative, they do not prove that most or all talc or talc-containing cosmetic products currently marketed in the United States are likely to be free of asbestos contamination.
 As always, when potential public health concerns are raised, we will continue to monitor for new information and take appropriate actions to protect the public health.”

-What Serious Illnesses link to Talcum Powder Use?
+What Serious Illnesses link to Talc-based Baby Powder Use?

 The most dangerous potential side effect from the use of talcum powder by women is ovarian cancer, caused by the powder entering the ovaries through the vagina.

-Women who use talcum powder in their groin area have a 20 to 30 percent greater risk of developing ovarian cancer.
+Women who use Johnson & Johnson talc-based baby powder in the groin area have a 20 to 30% greater risk of developing ovarian cancer.
 The more often a woman uses it, the more likely she will experience ovarian cancer.

-Illnesses associated with the frequent use of talcum powder include:
+Illnesses associated with the frequent use of talc-based baby powder include:

-- Mesothelioma: When inhaling talcum powder over a long period of time, some may develop a serious lung disease known as Mesothelioma.
-According to new research talcum powder can contain asbestos.
+- Mesothelioma: When inhaling talc powder over a long period of time, some may develop a serious lung disease known as Mesothelioma.
+According to new research, talcum powder can contain asbestos.
 Inhaling asbestos fibers is the primary cause of pleural mesothelioma as well as other very serious respiratory ailments.

 - Talcosis: This is a condition where there is acute or chronic lung irritation.
 When a person inhales particles of the powder, it can cause fast and shallow breathing, coughing and wheezing.

-How Do Researchers Determine the Baby Powder Cancer Connection?
+How Do Researchers Determine the Connection between Women and Ovarian Cancer?